SEQIRUS YOUNG SCIENTIST AWARD

 Seqirus has partnered with the ESWI, a collection of influenza scientists and stakeholder organisations aiming to reduce the burden of influenza, in supporting the research of emerging scientists in the field of vaccines.
 Jointly, we are seeking forward thinking and curiosity-driven PhD students who embody the notion of collaboration in their scientific research.

-The ESWI YSI Award presents a fantastic opportunity to provide financial and networking opportunities to further their careers and was presented in its first year to Dr Kirsty Short, a Virology research fellow at the University of Queensland, Australia, for her innovative research in vaccine development which focuses on the pathogenesis of respiratory viral infections, particularly in patients with co-morbidities like diabetes and obesity.
+The ESWI YSI Award presents a fantastic opportunity to provide financial and networking opportunities to further their careers and was presented in its second year to Dr. Nicholas Wu, an Assistant Professor at the University of Illinois at Urbana-Champaign, for his innovative research in vaccine development which focuses on virus evolution and antibody response, using a highly multidisciplinary approach, involving molecular biology, biochemistry, virology, immunology, bioinformatics, and structural biology.

 Collaboration is vital to the success of emerging scientists, and the industry at large.

-Dr. Kirsty Short on her recent win of the YSI award
+Dr. Kristy Short on her 2020 win of the YSI award

 Virologist at the University of Queensland